oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 ## <a name="CollectionKindTimeSlice"></a>[CollectionKindTimeSlice](Org.OData.Temporal.V1.xml#L104): [CollectionKindType](#CollectionKindType)
 Each OData entity represents data during an interval of application time; it is called a *time slice*

-An entity in a temporal collection of this kind and an instance of the same entity type are said to *overlap*
+Entities in a temporal collection of this kind are said to *overlap*
-          if the intervals defined by their `TimeSliceStart` and `TimeSliceEnd` properties overlap and their other ("non-temporal") key properties are identical.
+          if the intervals defined by their `TimeSliceStart` and `TimeSliceEnd` properties overlap and their other, *non-temporal*, key properties are identical.
-          A temporal collection of this kind MUST NOT contain overlapping entities from the same entity set;
+          A temporal collection of this kind MUST NOT contain overlapping entities;
           and if it contains an entity, it MUST contain all entities from the same entity set that agree with the given one in their non-temporal key properties.